What You Need to Know and Do About the LastPass Breach

 Unequivocally, LastPass assured customers their master passwords, data, and personal information were safe.
 We believed our critical account information was totally secure.
 Unfortunately, this wasn’t true at all.

-In August 2022, LastPass CEO Karim Toubba posted the first of what would become a series of increasingly serious public disclosures about a deep and ongoing security breach.
+In August 2022, LastPass CEO Karim Toubba posted the first in a series of alarming public disclosures.
+At first, it was not clear this was a deep and ongoing security breach.
 The initial disclosure said “an unauthorized party” partially accessed LastPass engineers’ development environment by exploiting “a single compromised developer account.”
 The intruder stole some source code and “proprietary LastPass technical information.”
 However, Toubba said there was no impact on the LastPass password management platform itself or its customers.
 Unequivocally, he assured LastPass customers their master passwords, data, and personal information were safe.
 We believed our critical account information was totally secure, untouched by intruders.

 Unfortunately, this wasn’t true at all.